Is this a made-up word? Yes. My brother created the term: Meredibly. Here’s the story behind the family’s mondegreen:

 Then my brother happened upon a sentence that may no sense to him.
 It was something like, “… it was an incredibly spiritual experience to bicycle through the vibrant grounds of Wheaton College toward the Norton town commons…” Between the handwriting and over-the-top prose, my brother got even more deadpan and just sounded out whatever he thought he was reading.
 His thick-tongued pronunciation delivered, “It was a meredibly experience…” The thought of it still makes me laugh.
 Mom got a big belly laugh at this excellent comedic delivery.

 “Meredibly?” he guessed, laughing.
 Truth be told, some of what they were doing was getting on my nerves.
 They were laughing at something I cared about, but when he invented the word Meredibly, I laughed a punch drunk, tired-as-all-get-out laugh.
 I’d been so focused on being like one of the great Romantic poets that I had not even been paying attention to decent communication or, apparently, my penmanship.
 Our laughter bubbled over, even after I tried to get us on track.

 “It’s not gibberish.
 Where are you reading?”
 I had to go over and explain what the word was.
 “That says, ‘incredibly!'”
 They weren’t really having any of it and kept laughing.
 It’s like I just added some fuel to the fire.
 We got through the rest of the assignment but laughter kept bubbling up in random places.

-Well, with a primarily inattentive ADD mind like mine, I still cause my fair share of confusion and my life and the work I do are such a hodgepodge of experiences that meredibly still works.
+Well, with a primarily inattentive ADD mind like mine, I still cause my fair share of confusion.
+Life is such a hodgepodge of experiences that the term meredibly still works.
 Whether dealing with misdirection or obscure rhetoric, meredibly still sums it all up.